markmoxon/elite-source-code-library/README.md

 * [Elite-A source code](https://github.com/markmoxon/elite-a-beebasm)
 * [NES Elite source code](https://github.com/markmoxon/nes-elite-beebasm)

 It is also used when building the [elite.bbcelite.com website](https://elite.bbcelite.com).

-See the [bbcelite-scripts](https://github.com/markmoxon/bbcelite-scripts) repository for details.
+For details of how the site and source code repositories are built, see the [bbcelite.com website](https://www.bbcelite.com/disassembly_websites/).

 # Building Elite from the library